StevenGnt/outreach-metrics-analytics/README.md

 How to use?
-Run `index.js` using `node` and providing the `file` parameter to the given Notion.so analytics file.
+Run `index.js` using `node` and providing the `--file` parameter to the given Notion.so analytics file.